Henry Moore Foundation Residency

 Applications are reviewed by a committee from the YCBA, the HMF, and Yale School of Art.
 Ideal candidates possess an interest in Moore and the ability to fulfill the HMF’s residency objectives.

-Successful applicants must fill out the online application and provide:
+Successful applicants must provide:

 - A resumé and artist's statement.